 Refrigerate for best results, preferably overnight, or your sauce will still have a strong mayonnaise taste.

-Tips for Better Yum Yum Sauce:
+Tips for the Best Yum Yum Sauce

 If you have Kewpie mayonnaise, the best mayonnaise option, you can omit the additional sugar.

 Using ketchup in place of the tomato paste and sugar can be done, but is not recommended for this sauce recipe.

 This sauce takes only minutes to make, but the flavors come together best after being refrigerated overnight.
 Refrigerate before using for at least 30 minutes, as it will be better than served at room temperature.